intersystems/isc-perf-ui/README.md

 ### Installation: ZPM

+As a prerequisite, you must have Node.js ^16.14.0 || ^18.10.0 installed and on the PATH.
+We hope to remove this requirement in the future by publishing the package with UI build artifacts included; IPM and isc.ipm.js support this, but the Open Exchange currently does not (by design).

 If you already have the [ObjectScript Package Manager](https://openexchange.intersystems.com/package/ObjectScript-Package-Manager-2), installation is as easy as:
 ```
 zpm "install isc.perf.ui"